howerj/cdb/readme.md

 passed to the compiler to enable and disable features (if code size is a concern then the ability to create databases can be removed, for example).

+# RENAME

+CDB databases are meant to be read-only, in order to add entries to a database that database should be dumped and new values added in along with the old ones.
+That is, to add in a new value to the database the entire database has to be rebuilt.
+This is not a problem for *some* work loads, for *some* work loads the database could be rebuilt every X hours.

+If this does present a problem, then you should not use this database.

+However, when a database does have to be rebuilt how do you make sure that users of it point to the new database and not the old one?

+If you access the database via the command line applications then the "[rename][]" function, which is atomic on POSIX systems, will do what is needed.
+This is, a mechanism to swap out the old database with a new one without affecting any of the current readers.

+A rename can be done in C like so:

+	rename("new.cdb", "current.cdb"); /* Atomic rename */

+If a reader opens "current.cdb" before the rename then it will continue to read the old database until it closes the handle and opens up "current.cdb" after the rename.
+The files data persists even if there is no file name that points to it so long as there are active users of that file (ie. If a file handle to that file is still open).
+This will mean that there could be processes that use old data, but not inconsistent data.
+If a reader opens up the data after the rename, it will get the new data.

+This also means that the writer should never write to a file that is currently in use by other readers or writers, it should write to a new file that will be renamed to the file in use, and it also means that a large amount of disk storage space will be in use until all users of the old databases switch to the new databases allowing the disk space to be reclaimed by the operating system.

 # POSSIBLE DIRECTIONS

 There are many additions that could be made to a project, however the